 Humanities Teacher and Head of Year 7

-Following a number of years working in the arts in his native Shropshire, Mr Allan graduated from the University of Sheffield with one of the top firsts in Politics and was awarded the Stuart Walkland Prize for achievement in the subject.
-He has a keen interest in politics and history, and a passion for debating.
-He has coached youth football and taught classical guitar.
-In his spare time he is a keen musician and marathon runner.
+After moving from his native Shropshire, Mr Allan graduated from the University of Sheffield with one of the top firsts in Politics and was awarded the Stuart Walkland Prize for achievement in the subject.
+He has been with the Humanities department since Michaela opened in 2014.
+He has a keen interest in politics, history, and sport.
+In his spare time he is a keen musician, walker and runner.
+He is at Michaela because of a strong belief that knowledge empowers and that it should be available to all children- regardless of background.

 Ms Newman read History and Social Sciences at The University of Manchester.
 She has an MPhil in Global Society and Modern Transformations from the University of Cambridge.
 She loves learning about the world, both through books and conducting social research.
 During her academic studies she conducted research on the trafficking of refugees through the Sinai Desert to Israel as well as on the issues of human trafficking in Ghana.
 She also spent a year working for Amnesty International where she led educational seminars on refugees and lobbied the UN and country embassies.
 Her research findings have been published in a book of essays on global issues and as an article on human trafficking for the Guardian.
 Ms Newman is a Teach First Ambassador.
 She came to Michaela because she was inspired by the school’s focus on knowledge, which is at the heart of the Humanities’ curriculum.